Dr David Heyworth-Smith MBBS (Hons) FRACP FRCPA, Practice Principal

 Dr Marion works at Queensland Children’s Hospital as a General Paediatrician in addition to her private work at Compass Kids Clinic.
 She has four children including twins and her philosophy is to achieve the best health, happiness and developmental outcome for every child by “walking in their shoes”based on a foundation of family centred care.

-Dr Venetia Whitehead is a General Practitioner with a special interest in allergy.
-She is currently undertaking further study to gain her Graduate Certificate in Allergic Diseases.
-She is a Fellow of the Royal Australia College of General Practitioners and has worked as a GP in Brisbane for the past eight years caring for adults and children.
-She has a young family and understands first-hand the challenges of living with allergies.
+Dr Venetia Whitehead is a GP Allergist.
+She has a Graduate Certificate in Allergic Diseases and is a fellow of The Royal Australian College of General Practitioners.
+She has worked in Brisbane for the past ten years looking after both adults and children.
+She has a young family and first-hand experience caring for a child with allergies.

 Dr Andrew Merry MBBS, FRACP Clinical Immunologist/Allergist